 Bogdan then went to the textile kombinat, and she was replaced with Mima, who then turned to be one more in the string of ladies who could just sit and watch me work (apart from the girls from stambena, there was an old lady from Presprom itself, and an accountant at ms, and a certain Marina at a village wholesale), amused by my concentration and the speed of fingers on the keyboard.
 This time I took this as a real compliment, she's a colleague, as much of a mathematician as I am.

-The interest calculus was a big thing these years, due to ridiculous inflation.
+The interest calculus was a big thing these years, due to insane inflation.
 First it was something to scare customers into paying the base debt, but then things got serious.
 We had banks and lawyers and regular companies all trying to sue anyone they could, just to stop money rotting in pockets of others.
 The method was conform, i.e. with annual interest being recalculated into daily portions not proportionally, but rather as fractional exponent of the multiplying factor (the better explanation is in january 1989.).
 The whole thing was weird to the unitiated, which includes many bank managers.

 It's not a cramped room, there's just many of us